dweekly/docs/pages/apps/supporting-chinese-ad-attribution.md

 ## Overview

 The mobile app market in China is unique in that there are hundreds of app stores with Google being a minor one.
-This dictates the necessity for a unique approach to supporting attribution for apps downloaded in China.
+This requires a unique approach to supporting attribution for apps downloaded in China.

 As attribution providers mainly rely on Google's advertising identifier (GAID) for attribution - which is not available via any other app store in China - a different device identifier must be used to accurately attribute installs in the Chinese mobile app market.

-To this end, Branch built an Android plugin specifically to capture the IMEI (International Mobile Equipment Identity) of any Android device.
+To this end, Branch built an Android plugin specifically to capture the IMEI (International Mobile Equipment Identity) of Open Source Android devices.

 !!! warning "NOT COMPATIBLE WITH GOOGLE PLAY"
-	Using this module without supervision can cause the app to removed from Google Play store.
+	Using this module in apps that are listed on the Play Store can cause the app to removed from the store.

 ## Enabling China Features